-For true TV junkies, the U-450 is also the choice that is the most desirable –, but for families with narrower TV interests, other plans might do the trick, too.
+For true live TV junkies, the U-450 is also the choice that is the most desirable –, but for families with narrower TV interests, other internet plans might do the trick, too.

 On the other hand, if you only watch non-premium TV channels, the basic U-Family package has a decent selection at a lower price.

 This makes the U-Family package preferable for families who already have subscriptions to internet streaming services which they use to catch the programs that would otherwise require access to premium channels.

 That wraps up our roundup of AT&T’s internet and TV packages, prices, and bundle deals for 2020.
 We hope that you’ve found this article to be informational and enlightening regarding the options on the market within the AT&T service ecosystem.